wmeints/effective-llm-applications/README.md

 I'll then go through the text and make sure that everything makes sense and that the text still conveys what I wanted to tell you.

-I perform a final spell check using LanguageTool.
-I prefer to use [Silviof's Docker container](https://hub.docker.com/r/silviof/docker-languagetool) for this.
-In combination with a VSCode extension called LanguageTool Linter.
-This helps me to catch most if not all the spelling and grammar mistakes.
+I perform a final spell check using Grammarly, an online tool that helps me catch mistakes in grammar, spelling, and style.

 ### Formatting and layout